Jaycbee/UNO/README.md

-A python implementation of a basic UNO game (2023).
+A python implementation of a basic UNO game made for a final project (2023).